rogerhu/compsci_guides/Binary-Search.md

 Binary search is a method for locating an element in a sorted list efficiently.
-Searching for an element can done naively in **O(N)** time, but binary search speeds it up to **O(log N)**.
+Searching for an element can be done naively in **O(N)** time, but binary search speeds it up to **O(log N)**.
 Binary search is a great tool to keep in mind for array problems.

 Algorithm
 ------------------